-The future is open for me.
+The future is open to me.
 I want to work as a freelance illustrator and prefer to live from it.
-I can not live without illustration, I need it, just as a musician can not live without it’s instrument.
+I can not live without illustration, I need it, just as a musician can not live without an instrument.
 So I always keep on illustrating.
 My dream job is to make a funny en touching children’s book.

 9. What about in ten?